My bread bakers have been busy! These are loaves they baked from my previous post for No-Knead…

 How to Use Yeast Water

-Below is my adaptation of Ken’s formulas, using his recommendations for mixing, folding, shaping, and baking.
+The recipe below is my adaptation of Ken’s formulas, using his recommendations for mixing, folding, shaping, and baking.
+Click here for directions on how to start your first jar of yeast water, or download Step-by-Step How to Make Yeast Water.

-Get in touch if you have any questions along your yeast water experience!
+Get in touch if you have any questions along your Wild Yeast Water experience!
 I love to chat bread baking 🙂

 Equipment